 How can a substance go from total demonization to a potential treatment option?
 Lawmakers and society at large have a long history ignoring the scientific evidence of a uniquely beneficial plant – the plant’s application for post-concussion recovery is a striking example.

-Recent research shows that cannabis can help heal brain injury of post-concussion syndrome (PCS).
-PCS is a complicated malady that, so far, lacks effective treatment.
-Headache symptoms can be treated with over-the-counter medicines, but other than that, it’s all about time and rest.
+Post-concussion syndrome (PCS) is a complicated malady that, so far, lacks effective treatment.
+Over-the-counter medicines can treat headache symptoms, but other than that, it’s all about time and rest.
 This time, however, can be devastating to the livelihood of patients; PCS can brutally interrupt a life.

-PCS will appear anywhere from 7 to 10 days following a concussion.
-Concussions are caused by a strike on the head that leads to mild traumatic brain injury.
-The factors that cause PCS to development are not fully understood, not or is it clear why some patients develop it after a seemingly minor jolt while others take a major blow, unscathed.
-Some medical researchers think it could be structural damage within the brain itself; others believe psychological factors could contribute; still others believe PCS is caused by a disruption of neurotransmitter systems in the brain.
+PCS appears anywhere from 7 to 10 days following concussions.
+Concussions are caused by a strike on the head, leading to mild traumatic brain injury.
+We don’t fully understand the factors causing PCS to develop.
+Nor is it clear why some patients develop it after a seemingly minor jolt while others take a major blow unscathed.

 What is certain is that PCS is the cause of symptoms that are incredibly unpleasant, painful, and disruptive.
-These include: memory loss, insomnia, inability to concentrate, anxiety, irritability, sensitivity to noise and light, and fatigue.
-As mentioned, there are few, if any, medical treatments so far that help decrease the effects of these symptoms, until now.
+These include memory loss, insomnia, inability to concentrate, anxiety, irritability, sensitivity to noise and light, and fatigue.
+There are few (if any), medical treatments so far that help decrease the effects of these symptoms — until now.

 Preclinical studies suggest that cannabis can alleviate the symptoms of brain injuries by reducing swelling and inflammation.
-This in turn, decreases the probability of permanent brain damage.
+This, in turn, may decrease the probability of permanent brain damage.

 Is PCS a Qualifying Condition?